p-abdolmaleki/ollama-openrouter-rag-chatbot/README.md

-# Ollama Openrouter RAG chatbot
+# Ollama Openrouter RAG Chatbot

 A local chatbot powered by **Ollama** for embeddings and **OpenRouter** for LLM responses, wrapped in a **Streamlit** app.